Place Skovbo Kunstforening, Borup

 Michael Coughlan

-Coughlan's work uses the codes of modernist art, with particular emphasis on surrealism and 1960s conceptual art.
-His latest works also incorporate aspects of his surroundings in Los Angeles, abandoned environments, and the unique characteristics of light and its scattering effect.
-He uses conventions from the aforementioned movements and strategies from pop culture's repertoire.
-Something that can lend a helping hand and yet filters through an aesthetic idiom, creating works that are both humorous and melancholic.
-Coughlan's works develop from simple drawings on paper into pastels and finally into paintings.
+Michael Coughlan’s work employed the codes of modernist art, with particular emphasis on Surrealism and Conceptual Art of the 1960s.
+His recent works also incorporated elements from his surroundings in Los Angeles, including abandoned environments and the distinctive qualities of light and its scattering effects.
+Drawing on conventions from both modernist movements and pop culture, his works filtered these influences through a personal aesthetic idiom, resulting in pieces that were both humorous and melancholic.
+Coughlan’s works developed from simple drawings on paper into pastels and eventually into paintings.

 Lawrence Anastasi

-The exhibition is organized in collaboration with Stalke Gallery, and at the opening on Sunday, September 21, gallery owner Sam Jedig will present the artists and their works.
-The exhibition can be viewed until October 30.
+The exhibition was organized in collaboration with Stalke Gallery.
+At the opening on Sunday, September 21, gallery owner Sam Jedig presented the artists and their works.
+The exhibition was on view until October 30.